10 Tips For Organizing A Kids ClosetBack to Blog

 Step 3: Organize Kids Clothes Into Categories

 Before you begin placing items back into your closet, organize them by category.
-What needs to folded?
+What needs to be folded?
 What needs to hang?
 What should be stored in a drawer?

 Consider grouping items by seasonality.
 All t-shirts could be neatly stored together, while warmer sweatshirts could be folded in another pile.

 Another way to group your kid’s clothing is by activity.
-Perhaps their everyday shorts and shirts should be in an easy to reach drawer, while dress clothes could be hung on a higher rod.
+Perhaps their everyday shorts and shirts should be in an easy-to-reach drawer, while dress clothes could be hung on a higher rod.

 Step 4: Use Drawers to Store Personal Items

-Drawers are a great way to store items discretely.
+Deep drawers are a great way to store items discretely.
 Tuck away items that you don’t want to show off on a shelf.

-Drawers make a great home for socks, underwear, bathing suits, and comfy clothes.
+Shallow drawers make a great home for socks, underwear, bathing suits, and comfy clothes.
 You could also utilize them to store accessories like hats, scarves, and mittens that don’t hang or fold neatly.

 Step 5: Hang Clothes Rods Low For Easy Access